How To Paint Brake Calipers

 Article by Mark Trotta

-The piston bores and bleeder valve holes are not to be painted, and need to be covered up during the painting process.
-I put old bleeder screws and stuffed rags in the bores, then reinstalled the old bore seals.
+Since piston bores and bleeder valve holes are not to be painted, they are covered up during the painting process.

 Brake Calipers Ready For Paint